KonradHoeffner/rickview/README.md

 Layout copied from LodView.

 ## Install
-Install [Rust including Cargo](https://www.rust-lang.org/tools/install) and clone this repository.
+Install [Rust including Cargo](https://www.rust-lang.org/tools/install) and `git clone git@github.com:KonradHoeffner/rickview.git`.
 Binaries and prebuild Docker images will be available in the future.
+Alternatively, you can `cargo install rickview`.

 ## Configure
 Default configuration is stored in `data/default.toml`, which you can override with a custom `data/config.toml` or environment variables.
 Configuration keys are in lower\_snake\_case, while environment variables are prefixed with RICKVIEW\_ and are in SCREAMING\_SNAKE\_CASE.
 For example, `namespace = "http://hitontology.eu/ontology/"` in `config.toml` is equivalent to `RICKVIEW_NAMESPACE=http://hitontology.eu/ontology/` as an environment variable.
 You need to provide a knowledge base in RDF Turtle format, whose default path is `data/kb.ttl`.
+If you don't, RickView will show a minimal example knowledge base.
 Compile and run with `cargo run` and then open <http://localhost:8080>` in your browser.

 ## Run